HLSKit

 Tests

-4,478 tests across 526 suites — models, parser, generator, validator, segmenter, transcoder, encryption, container, transport, engine, encoder, live segmenter, live playlist, LL-HLS, push, metadata, recording, I-Frame, audio, spatial audio, HDR, DRM, accessibility, resilience, pipeline, CLI.
+5,165 tests across 617 suites — models, parser, generator, validator, segmenter, transcoder, encryption, container, transport, engine, encoder, live segmenter, live playlist, LL-HLS, push, metadata, recording, I-Frame, audio, spatial audio, HDR, DRM, accessibility, resilience, pipeline, subtitles, spatial video, CLI, end-to-end.
+94.66% coverage.
 Zero XCTest — 100% Swift Testing (import Testing).

 Showcase tests serve as executable documentation: every public API has at least one test showing how to use it.
 The code examples in DocC and in this article are taken from these tests — what's written here has been compiled and executed.